 Another option is to use the virgin eggnog recipe below to make an eggnog latte is a combination of espresso and eggnog.
 Simply use:

-To make a keto eggnog latte, you must use a blender, add the ingredients above to the blender jug and blend on high speed until frothy.
+To make a keto eggnog latte, you must use a blender, add the ingredients above to the blender jug and blend at high speed until frothy.
 Serve immediately with a pinch of ground cinnamon on top.

 If you love keto cocktails or drinks you may also like the recipe below